 Ride the snowmobile in various terrain to fully experience the existing suspension settings before making any adjustments.

-Step 2: Adjust the rear spring to tune vehicle balance.
+Step 2: Adjust the torsion spring settings to tune vehicle balance.

 After riding, you should be able to determine if the snowmobile needs more or less transfer.